-Every muslim is expected to make the pilgrimage to Mecca at least once in their life - cheap jet travel has made that possible for more and more people.
+Every muslim is expected to make the pilgrimage to Mecca at least once in their life, and more than three million people do the Hajj pilgrimage each year.

 As many as three million people a year go there to perform Umrah (all year around pilgrimage) and Hajj (major annual pilgrimage).

 If you are visiting Saudi Arabia as a Muslim to attend Hajj, be aware that there are new restrictions in place regarding how frequently you can go.
 Currently, you are not allowed to go more than once every five years to accommodate the vast number of visitors annually.

 The major danger in attending Hajj occurs during the ritual of Jamaraat, The Stoning of The Devil.
 Statistically speaking, this is by far the most dangerous period during Hajj as many people have literally been trampled to death within the crowds of pilgrims in previous years.
 This is when more than 2,000 people were killed in a stampede near the Jamaraat Bridge.

 Crowd crushes and stampedes are a very real danger during Hajj, as the rush of pilgrims to move from one station to another of the pilgrimage can cause panic.
 Always remain aware of the risk at all times.
 Over the last 25 years, thousands of people have died.

 The Saudi Arabian Ministry of Hajj offers the following advice for remaining safe during Jamaraat.